-- As an essential pre-requisite, all persons participating in training activity ie. the PCBU (Trainer) must hold an appropriate licence/accreditation issued by Racing NSW.
-No unlicensed persons will be permitted to undertake or participate in training/trackwork at the Club under any circumstances: - The PCBU (Trainer) must ensure that all workers (Trackwork Riders/Employees) hold current necessary certification and/or appropriate qualifications/competencies to perform their tasks; - In conducting training activity/trackwork at the Club, the PCBU (Trainer) agrees to comply with all relevant policies and procedures of the Club; - The Club shall inform the PCBU (Trainer) of all relevant policies and procedures and may offer advice as to any hazards or high risk areas of the site.
+- As an essential pre-requisite, all persons participating in training activity i.e. the PCBU (Trainer) must hold an appropriate licence/accreditation issued by Racing NSW.
+No unlicensed persons will be permitted to undertake or participate in training/trackwork at the Club under any circumstances; - The PCBU (Trainer) must ensure that all workers (Trackwork Riders/Employees) hold current necessary certification and/or appropriate qualifications/competencies to perform their tasks; - All clothing and Personal Protective Equipment should be individual and not shared between workers unless hygienically cleaned before re-use. - In conducting training activity/trackwork at the Club, the PCBU (Trainer) agrees to comply with all relevant policies and procedures of the Club; - The Club shall inform the PCBU (Trainer) of all relevant policies and procedures and may offer advice as to any hazards or high-risk areas of the site.
 However, responsibility for performing training activity/trackwork in a safe manner rests with the PCBU (Trainer); - Additionally, it is a requirement that the PCBU (Trainer) must acquaint all workers (Trackwork Riders/Employees) with the necessary safety requirements, and supervise all activities of the workers (Trackwork Riders/Employees) to ensure adoption of safe work practices and compliance with policies & procedures of the Club; - The PCBU (Trainer) must not use the Club's equipment without the express permission of the Club.
 Once authorised, the PCBU (Trainer) must use the equipment in accordance with the standard operating procedure and agrees to hold the Club harmless for any accidents arising from use/misuse of this equipment; - All tools, plant & equipment used by the PCBU Trainer & their workers must be accompanied by the appropriate certification; - Any vehicles driven on site must be registered and be covered by (current) insurance.